Gender equality issues in Finland come under the auspices of the MSAH. There are four authorities based at the MSAH that promote gender equality.

 The EU Ombudsman and the European Court of Justice issue judicial rulings on matters including gender equality issues.

-Finland has an Ombudsman for Minorities who operates under the auspices of the Ministry of Employment and the Economy, and who oversees the equal treatment of people outside working life.
+Finland has a Non-Discrimation Ombudsman who operates under the auspices of the Ministry of Employment and the Economy, and who oversees the equal treatment of people outside working life.

 Occupational safety and health authorities supervise compliance with equality legislation in the working place.